Cornwall attractions to visit by rail

 Bodmin & Wenford Railway - Main line - Bodmin

 When travelling the main line stop off at Bodmin Parkway and discover the excitement and nostalgia of steam travel with a journey back in time on the Bodmin & Wenford Railway - Cornwall's only full size railway still operated by steam locomotives.
-When you sit back and relax in style and enjoy a leisurely 13 mile round trip through beautiful countryside, taking in the sights, sound and smells of a bygone age, as the era of a Cornish branch line in the 1950s reveals itself during the course of your journey.
+When you sit back and relax in style and enjoy a leisurely 13 mile round trip through beautiful countryside, taking in the sights, sounds and smells of a bygone age, as the era of a Cornish branch line in the 1950s reveals itself during the course of your journey.

 Newquay Zoo - Atlantic Coast line - Newquay